Kicksecure/apparmor-profile-everything/README.md

 # Full system AppArmor policy #

-This is an AppArmor policy to confine all user space processes on the system which allows to enforce a strong security model and follow principle of least privilege.
+This is an AppArmor policy to confine all user space processes on the system which allows one to enforce a strong security model and follow principle of least privilege.
 An AppArmor policy for the init, systemd is loaded in the initramfs which then applies to all other processes.
 Specific policies for many system services/applications are also enforced.